FluidicML/browser-plugin/README.md

 on the fly.
 Capture different actions automatically for later replay or create fine-tuned steps in an intuitive, no-code way.

-## Usage
+## Building

 Because this project is still early on, we have not released it on the various extension platforms.
 Load the extension manually instead.

-### Building

-We use [pnpm](https://pnpm.io/) to build the project and manage dependencies.
+Use [pnpm](https://pnpm.io/) to build the project and manage dependencies.
 Install and run the following:

 ```bash
 $ pnpm install